 Other innovative market research strategies – capabilities briefings, other strategies agencies are using

+SalesForce Market Research/Agile BPA

+Review the Salesforce Market Research Study – big thing here was separating out technical system pieces from your integrators as acquisition strategy

+Bring in guest panel in Release 3 (can provide acquisition documentation, etc.)

 Day 4 Agenda – Thursday, October 20

 9:00-12:00 Influencing Conversations

+Introduce and connect the thread back to the DiSC assessment (like we did in the pilot), let people on their teams understand what their style is in the DiSC and how those styles play out in the role play

+Could try out styles other than your own and solicit feedback from team members

+In pilot, we changed up how we shared information with the participants during the role play – right now, the currnet cohort isn’t as far along in their learning, so they might not be ready for the full agile discussion – still good to have but may need to adjust questions for their current context/level of understanding

 Reuse influence conversations activity we developed for the pilot and same flow practice a conversation, get some tips, practice another conversation, etc.

 Team to review scenarios to see if updates/edits needed.
 For example, we know we want to keep the “communicating technical content in an accessible way scenario” that Matt from USDS supported; Brent provided some feedback on Scenario D which he thought was a little too easy.

+Send scenarios out to Traci/Brent & then coordinate guests accordingly

+In pilot, participants got to play all the different roles which was a good thing with the way we did the rotations/roles

 Build in more time for the guests to offer feedback to the groups on what went well and what could use improvement.